Henry Churchill Bonnycastle1

 2. Online image of the 1880 Federal Census for United States (Heritage Quest, www.heritagequestonline.com), Kentucky, Jefferson County, Two Mile House, Roll 421, Page 138.

-3. 1900 Federal Census for United States, image viewed online (Ancestry, www.ancestry.com), Military and Naval Forces, Philippine Islands, Bongas, Roll T623_1840, ED 176.
+3. 1900 Federal Census for United States, Military and Naval Forces, Philippine Islands, Bongas, Roll T623_1840, ED 176.
+Image viewed at Ancestry.com.

-4. Military Academy Registers, 1867-1894, image viewed at Ancestry.com, Henry C Bonnycastle, Volume 26, 1890-91.
+4. Military Academy Registers, 1867-1894, image viewed at Ancestry.com.
+Henry C Bonnycastle, Volume 26, 1890-91.

 5. Webpage Gunston Hall Plantation: Descendants of George Mason (http://www.gunstonhall.org/masonweb/intro.html).